shortbloke/node-red-contrib-automation-hat/README.md

 * Start Node-Red and you should see the new Automation HAT nodes within the Raspberry Pi section.

-## To Do

-In no particular order:

-* Consider splitting input and outputs types into separate node files
-* Add support for controlling light brightness via `write` command
-* Add support for controlling each individual indicator light for each input and output

 ## References

 This project is based on the [ExplorerHAT node implementation published by Pimoroni](https://github.com/pimoroni/node-red-nodes)